Amarjit Singh Kiyam: Club career

-Born in Manipur, Amarjit was part of the AIFF Elite Academy batch that was preparing for the 2017 FIFA U-17 World Cup to be hosted in India.
-He was the captain of India u17 team that played 2017 FIFA U-17 World Cup.
-After the tournament, Amarjit was selected to play for the Indian Arrows, an All India Football Federation-owned team that would consist of India under-20 players to give them playing time.
+Born in Thoubal, Manipur, Amarjit was part of the AIFF Elite Academy batch that was preparing for the 2017 FIFA U-17 World Cup to be hosted in India.
+He was the captain of the India U17 team that played in the 2017 FIFA U-17 World Cup.
+After the tournament, Amarjit was selected to play for the Indian Arrows, an All India Football Federation-owned team which competes in the I-League.
 He made his professional debut for the side in the Arrow's first match of the season against Chennai City.
 He started and played the whole match as Indian Arrows won 3–0.

-On 29 December 2017, Amarjit earned his first sending off after he was issued a second yellow card in the 64th minute during Indian Arrows' match against Mohun Bagan.

 International career

 Amarjit represented the India under-17 side which participated in the 2017 FIFA U-17 World Cup which was hosted in India.
 He was the captain of the Indian team in U-17 World Cup.

 Amarjit represented India national team in the 2019 King's Cup on June 5 in the opening match against Curaçao as he came as a substitute for Pronay Halder.
 He became the first player to born after 2000 to play in the senior team.
 He was named in the squad for the 2022 FIFA World Cup Qualifier games against Oman and Qatar in September 2019, but had to leave the squad due to an arm injury.